25 Things to do in Bangkok

 - Choose a good place.
 There are both good and terrible Thai massages in Bangkok.
 Check reviews on google maps or go to well-known spa chains like Let's Relax or one of my favorite in Sukhumvit, Refresh @ 24.

 What mode of transportation is more iconic than a Tuk Tuk?

 You'll find them almost everywhere in the city center and you can easily fit 5 to 6 people in them.

 Always negotiate the price in advance, ask if you can connect your music and have some fun.

 Hop on a taxi boat

-Taxi boats are one of the cheapest and best way to get around Bangkok.
+Taxi boats are one of the cheapest and best ways to get around Bangkok.

-The system can be a little confusing but here's a comprehensive guide to understand how they work.
+The system can be a little confusing but here's a comprehensive guide to understanding how they work.